itsmechand/Temperature_Converter/README.md

 # Temperature_Converter

-Tempoc is a simple and user-friendly web-based temperature converter that allows you to easily convert temperatures between different units.
-Whether you need to convert Celsius to Fahrenheit, Kelvin.
+It is a simple and user-friendly web-based temperature converter that allows you to easily convert temperatures between different units.
+Whether you need to convert Celsius to Fahrenheit, Celsius to Kelvin, Fahrenheit to Celsius , Fahrenheit to Kelvin , Kelvin to Celsius , Kelvin to Fahrenheit .

-Tempoc was built using HTML, CSS, and JavaScript.
+Temperature Converter was built using HTML, CSS, and JavaScript.

 # Features